Bareezé: Network

 Bareezé has 90 shops in Pakistan and four other countries: India, Malaysia, United Arab Emirates and United Kingdom.
 It also has a network of franchises.
 The company has nearly 5000 employees.

 Council of Business Leaders

-Bareezé co-founder Seema Aziz was chosen as a member to be on the Council of Business Leaders formed by the Prime Minister of Pakistan, Imran Khan in October 2018.
+Bareezé co-founder Seema Aziz became a member of the Council of Business Leaders formed by the Prime Minister of Pakistan, Imran Khan in October 2018.